SebiTimeWaster/Snake-for-MicroView/README.md

-arduino (snake game)
+Snake-for-MicroView
 =======

-goal: adapt it for the new microview
+Goal: Adapt the existing game to the new microview.